aldo-vim/ambspwm/bspwm/README.md

 - FILES
    - $(HOME)/.xinitrc
-      - Client to run.
-Typically a shell script which runs many programs in the background.
+      - Client to run. e.g. bspwm

    - $(HOME)/.xserverrc
       -Server to run.
 The default is X.

    - /etc/X11/xinit/xinitrc
       -Client to run if the user has no .xinitrc file.

    - /usr/lib/X11/xinit/xserverrc
-      -Server to run if the user has no .xserverrc file.k
+      -Server to run if the user has no .xserverrc file

 - [XINIT Documentaion](https://www.x.org/releases/X11R7.6/doc/man/man1/xinit.1.xhtml)